 3. To access the explicit data set sent to (INPUTS) and generated by (OUTPUTS) a Power Automate action, click ‘Show raw inputs‘

-4. You will now be able to see the ‘INPUT’ data in raw JSON format, this is the actual data sent/received by the action.
+4. You will now see the ‘INPUT’ data in raw JSON format; this is the actual data sent/received by the action.

 So, how do you view larger data sets sent to/from an action in the run history?

 Now, what happens next is dependent on your browser!
-The link opens the actual JSON payload sent to/from the action and if your browser does not have a native ability or an add-on to parse a JSON file the data would simply be downloaded.
+The link opens the actual JSON payload sent to/from the action, and if your browser does not have a native ability or an add-on to parse a JSON file, the data will be downloaded.

-Post installing the JSON Formatter for Edge the JSON is data is parsed and formatted:
+Post installing the JSON Formatter for Edge.
+The JSON data is parsed and formatted:

-6. If you wanted to share this data with another person or party (like Encodian support) then you can either copy and paste the contents into a TXT file or simply send the URL, noting the URL is not permanently accessible.
+6. If you want to share this data with another person or party (like Encodian support), you can either copy and paste the contents into a TXT file or send the URL, noting the URL is not permanently accessible.